zigster64/zigster64/README.md

 Until Zig 1.0 lands, all my working repos are based on nightly master

 🔭
-Here is a list of public Zig projects Im working on for 2025-26 FY
+Here is a list of public Zig projects Im working on for 2026-27 FY (Zig 0.15.1)

-- ⚡ [jwt.zig](https://github.com/zigster64/datastar.http.zig) Alternate driver for Datastar apps with http.zig (only).
+- ⚡ [jwt.zig](https://github.com/zigster64/datastar.http.zig) Alternate driver for Datastar apps with zig 0.15.1.
 All stream based with no intermediate buffering.
 Includes a pub/sub mechanism for handling many long lived connections with realtime updates.
+Should work with http.zig/jetzig/tokamak/stdlib

+- ⚡ [jwt.zig](https://github.com/zigster64/paseto.zig) Very simple Paseto v4 encode/decode lib for having properly secure tokens (as opposed to JWT)

+🔭
+Here is a list of public Zig projects Im working on for 2025-26 FY g lived connections with realtime updates.

 - ⚡ [csv.zig](https://github.com/zigster64/csv.zig) Very simple package to read and parse CSV streaming data into Zig structs
 - ⚡ [dotenv.zig](https://github.com/zigster64/dotenv.zig) Very simple package to load ENV vars from .env files on boot